Macschrauber/Macschrauber-s-Rom-Dump/ESP_tools.md

 # ESP Tools

-What ESP is blessed one can see when dumping the firmware with the Dumper.
+What ESP is blessed, one can see when dumping the firmware with the Dumper.
-The ESP Tools what show a list of ESPs mark them with a `*` as first character of the line.
+The ESP Tools that show a list of ESPs mark them with a `*` as first character of the line.

-To mount ESP Partitions one can use my ESP tools:
+To mount ESP partitions, one can use my ESP Tools:

 what's in?

 **`Copy ESP`:**
-- select source ESP from a list with bootloader flavor, drive's made, type, interface, physical position
+- select the source ESP from a list that includes bootloader flavor, drive make, type, interface, and physical position
 ![1](https://github.com/Macschrauber/Macschrauber-s-Rom-Dump/blob/main/assets/img_ESP_tools/1%20select%20source%20ESP.png)
-- select destination ESP from same list
+- select the destination ESP from same list
 ![2](https://github.com/Macschrauber/Macschrauber-s-Rom-Dump/blob/main/assets/img_ESP_tools/2%20select%20destination%20ESP.png)
 - it copies the ESP from source to destination, asks for confirmation, when destination ESP has a bootloader
 ![3](https://github.com/Macschrauber/Macschrauber-s-Rom-Dump/blob/main/assets/img_ESP_tools/3%20confirm%20to%20delete%20destination%20ESP.png)
-- also can copy to a folder for archiving.
+- also it can copy to a folder for archiving.
 Folder name contains bootloader flavor and a time stamp
 - copies archived bootloaders back

 <br>